kirose/fimet-eclipse/README.md

 FIMET is an eclipse-plugin project for ISO8583 test automation

-FIMET is implemented on eclipse 2018-12
+FIMET is implemented on eclipse 2018-12 Windows 64 bit

 ## Features
 * **Parsers** for ISO8583 (easy configruation)